venkatrag1/fend-project-memory-game/README.md

 take between 21 to 40 moves, you will get 2 stars and for move count greater than 40 you will get one star.

+A live version of this project can be found [here](https://venkatrag1.github.io/fend-project-memory-game/).

 ## Dependencies

 The project makes use of several css frameworks and js libraries, such as